OrangeWulf/Rust-Docs/Plugins Info/Loadout.md

 Loadout - 15$
 =================================================
 Allows players to set loadouts that will gived them on respawn.

 Group as default "default".
 Group with higher priority will be used as main loadout.

-Restrictions able to decreace amount of items on saving loadout.
+Restrictions are able to decreace amount of items on saving loadout.
 Set it to 0 to disable item spawning.
 They works only for group where they are.

 * **Permission to use** - *loadout.use*
 * **Command** - */loadout*